 Dealing with a burst pipe is never fun — and in the worst case, the inconvenience costs you tenants.
 But a BMS can notify you if it detects that something is about to go wrong, giving you plenty of time to address the problem yourself.
 And it can even shut your systems down automatically in case of imminent failure.

 And utility-wise, a building management system’s network of sensors can help you save money in a variety of ways.
 For example, a building can save thousands per year on its lighting systems alone.
 Building management systems might depend on smart glass that can detect how much sunlight is coming through windows.
 After all, a room that’s already lit with sunlight doesn’t need additional lighting, so you can save on your energy bills!

-As another example: Motion sensors can detect whether there are people in a room and automatically turn the lights off after a certain time period.
+As another example: Motion sensors can detect whether there are people in a room and automatically turn the lights off after a certain amount of time.
 So, you enjoy peace of mind knowing that your property is always choosing the most efficient path — and if you can save this much by addressing lighting alone, imagine how much you’ll save by streamlining other systems, too!